saisuryachandraprasad/test_docs/docs/API Docs/free-api-features.md

 <Accordion title="Title Standardization" icon="fa-info-circle">
   **Challenge**

-  A multinational engineering organization struggled with thousands of inconsistent job title variants, such as “Sr. HVAC Eng.” or “Hydraulics Guru.”
+  A multinational engineering organization struggled with thousands of inconsistent job title variants, such as “Sr. HVAC Eng.” or “Hydraulics Eng.”
 These inconsistencies affected reporting accuracy, internal mobility, and cross-regional talent benchmarking.

   **Solutions**